studentmediene/podkast.radiorevolt.no/INSTALLING.md

     sudo semanage port -a -t http_port_t -p tcp <port>
     ```

-10. Run `python calculate_durations.py` while the virtualenv is activated.
+10. Run `python calculate_durations.py` and after that `python resize_images.py` while the virtualenv is activated.
     This will actually take several hours (even days!) depending on how many
     episodes there are in the archives.
 Remember that it is bound to your terminal, so it'll exit if you log out
     of SSH.
 You should consider [running it through `screen`](https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/) and check in on it the next day.